 Once, the role of a fashion editor was all about writing about new trends and what is coming next.
 However, we think that just as much (if not more) focus should be given to classic items.
 So how do we decide what makes it into our everlasting line-up?
-These could be from the high street or the most exclusive luxury fashion houses, but all had to fit with some criteria.
-One, they are exceptional quality.
+These could be from the high street or the most exclusive luxury fashion houses, but all have to fit with some criteria.
+One, they are of exceptional quality.
 Two, they are timeless and will be a worthwhile addition to any wardrobe.
 Three, all of our editors agree they are the best of the best.

-We have written about some truly special investment pieces, such as Chanel pumps, Max Mara coats and Cartier watches worn by royalty, diving into the history of the items, the icons that have worn them and how you can buy them today.
+We have written about some truly special investment pieces, such as Chanel pumps, Max Mara coats and Cartier watches worn by royalty, diving into the history of the items, the icons who have worn them and how you can buy them today.
 But we also were keen to show classic items that don't have a heritage background, such as a blazer from & Other Stories which has been one of the top-selling items on Who What Wear for years and an Arket T-shirt we believe is legendary.
-So grab a cup of tea and get ready for a quick run-through the 31 items which we will never ever stop raving about.
+So grab a cup of tea and get ready for a quick run-through of the 31 items which we will never ever stop raving about.

 Arket's maxi down coat is, in my opinion, the best puffer coat out there: a style that comes with a history of being extra-popular.
 Back in February 2020 the shopping search engine, Lyst, revealed that amongst the biggest-selling trophy pieces of the season (many of which were expensive and designer), Arket's perfect puffer made it onto the top 10.
 And for 2022, it's still a firm favourite.